Festivals-App/festivals-fileserver/README.md

 <hr />

 ## Development
 The developement of the FestivalsFilesAPI [(see documentation)](./DOCUMENTATION.md) and the festivals-fileserver is quite forward and does *not* dependend on the [festivals-api-ios](https://github.com/Festivals-App/festivals-api-ios) client library directly.
-To test whether the festivals-fileserver is working correctly i'm currently relying on downstream tests of the festivals-api-ios.

 To find out more about the architecture and technical information see the [ARCHITECTURE](./ARCHITECTURE.md) document.
 The general documentation for the Festivals App is in the [festivals-documentation](https://github.com/festivals-app/festivals-documentation) repository.
 The documentation repository contains architecture information, general deployment documentation, templates and other helpful documents.